 - Able to understand and apply concepts of African continuity, unity, transformation and Diasporic identity when analyzing cultures of Africa and the African Diaspora.

-Major, Bachelor of Arts - Fall 2018 course requirements
+Major, Bachelor of Arts - Spring 2019 course requirements

 The major requires 30 semester hours, 9 of which can be drawn from Africana Studies core courses and a minimum of 21 from the interdisciplinary offerings.

 Minor only (21 hours)